-The $38 billion spending cut deal reached by Washington last Friday night, and approved today by the House, would indeed be the biggest in history -- if they were giving out awards in the category for “flimflam & swindle."
+The $38 billion spending cut deal reached by Washington last Friday night would indeed be the biggest in history -- if they were giving out awards in the category for “flimflam & swindle."
 The package fairly oozes with cynicism, gimmicks and voodoo accounting.
 For example, the negotiators know full well they didn’t “save” $4.9 billion from the victims of crime fund -- because that’s six times the $750 million annual cap already in place and more than the cumulative outlays from this fund for the entire past decade!

 In the same vein, even the somnolent old bulls that run the appropriations committees have doubtless noticed that the periodic census was completed last year, so their $6.2 billion “cut” from this year’s continuing resolution will save exactly zero dollars.
 Then there is $3.3 billion “saved” owing to recessions of “unobligated balances."
 This is budgetspeak for the equivalent of un-cashed checks -- old spending authority that never got used.

 Likewise, there is also a good explanation for Congress’ uncharacteristic willingness to whack $3.1 billion from the highway pork barrel: This amount exceeds an existing statutory ceiling and could not be spent anyway.
 And then there is $3.3 billion in cuts from entities such as the farm credit insurance fund, the rural housing fund, the community development fund, the clean water and drinking water revolving fund, and several more.
 No sweat here, either.
 All of these are revolving loan funds which are replenished from repayments of principal and interest, and are controlled via annual limits on new loan disbursements.
 By contrast, the appropriations for these programs are pure book-keeping entries -- so the proposed “cuts” will have virtually no impact on actual cash outlays.